Statewide government trunked radio systems in Australia: Network Information

 The network is a digital 9600 bps Project 25 (commonly referred to as P25 or APCO-25) Phase 2 trunked radio system operating in the UHF band between 403 MHz and 430 MHz in 12.5 kHz steps.
-End user equipment is supplied mostly by Motorola, and consists primarily of the APX series mobile and portable two-way radios, the XTL series mobile and XTS series portable radios (although Benelec, Tait Communications and Simoco radios are also authorised for use).
+End user equipment is supplied mostly by Motorola, and consists primarily of Motorola APX series mobiles and portables two-way radios (although Benelec, Tait Communications and Simoco radios are also authorised for use).
 Encryption is supported and used by some agencies on the network.

 Northern Territory Emergency Services Trunk Network (NTESTN)

-The Northern Territory Emergency Services Trunk Network is a trunked radio system operating in the Northern Territory, Australia.
+The Northern Territory Emergency Services Trunk Network is a trunked radio system operating in the Northern Territory.
 The network is a digital Project 25 Phase 1 trunked radio system operating in the lower UHF band.

 Queensland Government Wireless Network (GWN)

 Overview

-The Queensland Government Wireless Network (referred to as the GWN) is a trunked radio system operating in the state of Queensland, Australia.
+The Queensland Government Wireless Network (referred to as the GWN) is a trunked radio system operating in the state of Queensland.
 The network was built and is currently managed by Telstra under contract.
-The network commenced operation in 2014, and was operational for the 2014 G20 summit in Brisbane.
+The network commenced operation in 2014, and was operational for the 2014 G20 Brisbane summit.
 Following that event, the network was re-purposed and is now the main communications network for emergency services in South East Queensland.